jaceklaskowski/scalania/README.md

 The project is to help you get started with [Scala](http://scala-lang.org).
 It's also been used successfully to run Scala hack-a-thons in Warsaw, Poland - see [Scalania](http://scalania.pl) webpage on meetup.

-This is a [sbt](http://www.scala-sbt.org/)-based project with tests that are supposed to help people learn (and ultimately master) Scala while solving problems described in [S-99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) and do the exercises that accompany a Scala course [Scala i programowanie funkcyjne](http://www.grzegorzbalcerek.net/scalafp.html).
+This is a [sbt](http://www.scala-sbt.org/)-based project with tests that are supposed to help people learn (and ultimately master) Scala while solving problems described in [S-99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) and do the exercises that accompany a Scala course [Scala i programowanie funkcyjne](http://www.grzegorzbalcerek.net/scalafp.html) or are part of [the Project Euler](http://projecteuler.net/problems).

 The website of the meetings is http://scalania.pl.